-Options represent a right to purchase common units of Fulgent LLC.
-The term of each option is 10 years from the grant date of the option.
-Restricted share units are notional units that represent an unfunded and unsecured right to receive common units of Fulgent LLC.
-Profits interest awards are a type of equity award containing a participation threshold that entitles the recipient of the award to participate in the value of Fulgent LLC only to the extent it appreciates from and after the grant date of the award.
-Vesting schedules vary from award to award, but, generally, one-quarter of the common units subject to an option or restricted share units vest one year after the grant date and 1/16 of the remainder of the common units subject to an option or restricted share units vest at the end of every three-month period thereafter, and profits interest awards generally vest on the grant date.
-Options are not exercisable, whether or not vested, until the earlier of a liquidity event or incorporation, each as defined in the 2015 Plan.
-An incorporation will be deemed to have occurred upon completion of the Reorganization, at which time the options will become immediately exercisable, to the extent vested.
-Restricted share units are settled no later than 30 days following the applicable vesting date.
-The 2015 Plan provides for adjustments to the number and kind of units subject to grants made under the 2015 Plan and the number and kind of units covered by an award in the event of a reorganization, recapitalization, merger and other changes in our common units.
+Options represent a right to purchase units of Fulgent LLC.
+The term of each option is 10 years from the date of grant of the option.
+Profits interests are a type of equity award containing a participation threshold that entitles the recipient of the award to participate in the value of Fulgent LLC to the extent it appreciates from and after the date of grant of the award.
+Vesting schedules vary from award to award, but, generally, one-quarter of the units subject to an option vest one year after the date of grant and 1/16 of the remainder of the units subject to an option vest at the end of every three-month period thereafter, and profits interest awards generally vest on the date of grant.
+All options granted under the 2015 Plan become exercisable upon a liquidity event or the change of Fulgent LLC into an entity taxable as a corporation for U.S. federal income tax purposes, each as set forth in the 2015 Plan.
+Fulgent LLC will be deemed to be taxable as a corporation for U.S. federal income tax purposes upon completion of the Reorganization, at which time the options will become exercisable to the extent vested.
+The 2015 Plan provides for adjustments to the number and kind of units subject to grants made under the plan and the number and kind of units covered by an award in the event of a reorganization, recapitalization, merger and other changes in our units.
 The 2015 Plan is set to expire pursuant to its terms on October 15, 2025.
 However, the Manager of Fulgent LLC may amend, suspend or terminate the 2015 Plan under certain circumstances, and no grants may be made after any such termination.